Liquid Silicone Rubber Molding

 How Does Liquid Silicone Rubber Molding Work?

-Due to the flexible nature of LSR, parts are manually removed from the mold, and thus, ejector pins are not built into the mold design.
+LSR molding differs slightly from thermoplastic injection molding due to its flexibility.
 Like a standard aluminum tool, an LSR molding tool is fabricated using CNC machining to create a high-temperature tool built to withstand the LSR molding process.
 After milling, the tool is polished by hand to customer specifications, which allows six standard surface finish options.

-The finished tool is loaded into an advanced LSR-specific injection molding press that is precision geared for accurate control of shot size to produce the most consistent LSR parts.
+From there, the finished tool is loaded into an advanced LSR-specific injection molding press that is precision geared for accurate control of shot size to produce the most consistent LSR parts.
+At Protolabs, LSR parts are manually removed from the mold, as injector pins can impact part quality.
+LSR materials include standard silicones and specific grades to fit various part applications and industries like medical, automotive, and lighting.
 Since LSR is a thermosetting polymer, its molded state is permanent—once it is set, it can’t be melted again like a thermoplastic.
 When the run is complete, parts (or the initial sample run) are boxed and shipped shortly thereafter.

 - 25 to 10,000+ parts